Saturday, May 31, 2014

 The album contains fifteen tunes where Jégou shows off ability to sing in various styles.
 She is a classically-trained mezzo-soprano and sings songs that vary from number to number.
 Everything from Don't Sit Under the Apple Tree to From This Moment On.

-Listen to song #6 from the record, What a Difference A Day Made.
+Listen to song #6 from the record, This Little Light of Mine.

 DELVING INTO THE GENEALOGY OF JAZZ